RWS/studio-api-docs/apiconcepts/filetypesupport/opening_the_file_for_parsing.md

 ```
 ***

-At this point you could already build your project, however, your file type plug-in will only generate an empty bilingual document, which would look in Var:ProductName as shown below:
+Your project compiles at this point, but generates an empty bilingual document in Var:ProductName:

 ![EmptyBilFile](images/EmptyBilFile.jpg)

-The resulting intermediary (SDLXliff) file would merely contain the basic header information that was retrieved from the document and file properties objects such as the original file name, the source/target language, the File Type Support Framework version, etc.
+The intermediate SDLXliff file contains only basic header information from the document and file properties objects: original file name, source/target language, File Type Support Framework version, and similar metadata.

-Add the Component Reference to the Component Builder
+## Add the Component Reference to the Component Builder
---

-Do not forget to add the parser component to the File Type Component Builder by inserting the following code to your implementation of the [IFileTypeComponentBuilder](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.IFileTypeComponentBuilder.yml) interface.
-Remember that failure to do so will mean that this component will never be used by the file type plug-in, even if the parser has been implemented in the assembly.
+Add the parser component to the File Type Component Builder by implementing the [IFileTypeComponentBuilder](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.IFileTypeComponentBuilder.yml) interface.
+Failure to do so prevents the file type plug-in from using this component, even if the parser is in the assembly:

 # [C#](#tab/tabid-8)
 ```cs